Perpetual Peace (532): History

 With the death of the Persian shahanshah Kavadh I (r.
 488–531) in late 531, however, and the accession of his third son Khosrau I (r.
 531–579), the situation changed: Khosrau's domestic position was insecure, while on the Byzantine side, Emperor Justinian I (r.
 527–565) was perhaps already more focused on recovering the lost western half of the Roman Empire than in pursuing war against Persia.
 The Byzantine envoys Rufinus, Hermogenes, Alexander and Thomas found Khosrau in a more conciliatory disposition than his father, and an agreement was soon reached.
 Justinian would pay 110 centenaria (11,000 pounds) of gold, ostensibly as a contribution to the defence of the Caucasus passes against the barbarians living beyond, and the base of the dux Mesopotamiae would be withdrawn from the fortress of Dara to the city of Constantina.
 The two rulers would recognize once again each other as equal and pledged mutual assistance.
 Khosrau initially refused to hand back the two Lazic forts, while demanding the return of the two other forts the Byzantines had captured in Persian Armenia.
 Justinian at first agreed, but soon changed his mind, causing the agreement to be broken off.
 In summer 532, however, a new embassy by Hermogenes and Rufinus managed to persuade Khosrau for a full exchange of the occupied forts, as well as for allowing the exiled Iberian rebels to either remain in the Byzantine Empire or return unmolested to their homes.
+Justinian's willingness to pay a large amount of gold for peace could be explained by the fact that the Romans had expanded their influence in the Caucasus and Justinian had successfully accelerated the fortification programme in the East.
+As such, Justinian did not have any territorial ambitions in the East left, and he wanted peace with Persia in order to focus on his planned reconquest of the West.